sst/sst/www/docs/live-lambda-development.md

 ## Quick start

-To give it a try, create a new SST app with our Minimal JavaScript starter by running `npx create-sst@latest` > `minimal` > `minimal/javascript-starter`.
+To give it a try, create a new SST app by running `npx create-sst@latest`.
 Once the app is created, install the dependencies.

 To start the Live Lambda Development environment run: